nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Initialises the person specified.

 Format: `startperson (INDEX)`
-- Initialises the person at the specified INDEX.
+- Initialises the person at the specified INDEX
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed person list
 - The index must be a positive integer 1, 2, 3, …​

 Examples: `startperson 2` Initialises the second person in the person list.